 High-efficiency CRISPR genome-editing tools for multiplex editing

-Ready-to-transfect GeneArt™ CRISPR Nuclease mRNA circumvents time-consuming cloning steps required when using CRISPR vector systems.
-Cas9 mRNA can be co-transfected with in vitro transcribed guide RNA (IVT gRNA) or a synthetic gRNA expression cassette.
+Ready-to-transfect GeneArt™ CRISPR Nuclease mRNA circumvents time-consuming cloning steps needed when using CRISPR vector systems.
+Simply co-transfect Cas9 mRNA with in vitro transcribed guide RNA (IVT gRNA) or a synthetic gRNA expression cassette.
 Following transfection, the Cas9 protein is directed by gRNA to target specific genomic locus.
-This system allows multiplex genome editing, where multiple target gene sequences can be edited simultaneously in a single transfection reaction with the addition of multiple gRNAs.
-The system is versatile and simple to use, and changing target specificity only requires a change in the design of the GeneArt® CRISPR Strings™ DNA.
+This system allows multiplex genome editing, where multiple target gene sequences can be edited simultaneously in a single transfection reaction by adding multiple gRNAs.
+The system is versatile and simple to use, and changing target specificity only requires a change in the gRNA design.